 Table 1 Per-band Key Chain in section 2.1.1 above lists keys used by Seagate SEDs.
 Please see section 2.1.4 above for volatile memory key storage.
 [ST] section 6.1 "Overview of TOE Operations" indicates a Seagate SED never stores an Authentication Key in non-volatile memory (search for "PIN values are never stored directly on the SED.")
-[ST] section 6.1 "Overview of TOE Operations" and section 6.2.2 "Cryptographic Key Destruction (FCS_CKM.4(a), FCS_CKM.4(b), FCS_CKM.4(c)(1) HDD, FCS_CKM.4(c)(2) SSH and Hybrid FCS_CKM.4(e), FCS_CKM_EXT.4(a), FCS_CKM_EXT.4(b), FCS_CKM_EXT.6)" indicate each initial intermediate key is derived not stored in non-volatile memory (search for "The drive lock PIN is used as an input to the PBKDF function to generate an intermediate key" and "All keys and key material are stored in the system area on the media", respectively).
+[ST] section 6.1 "Overview of TOE Operations" indicates each initial intermediate key is derived, not stored in non-volatile memory (search for "a SED derives a MK from an Authentication key".
+Section 6.2.2 "Cryptographic Key Destruction (FCS_CKM.4(a), FCS_CKM.4(b), FCS_CKM.4(c), FCS_CKM.4(c), FCS_CKM.4(e), FCS_CKM.4(a), FCS_CKM.4(b), FCS_CKM.4(c), States that "All keys and key material including the MEKs and MEKEKs (but excluding the MK) are stored in the system area on the media".